dkimhw/launch_school/js_109/js_109_written.md

   * Statements always evaluate as `undefined` - they are not expressions and different in that you cannot use a statement as part of another expression:

-      * Initialized means a variable is declared and assigned a value

 ```javascript
 let foo; // this is a statement, it is declared but not initalized
 console.log(5 * let name); // This is not valid because `let name` is not an expression